Prisma Capital, DXT International to merge energy businesses in Brazil - NewsBreak

 Prisma Capital, DXT International to merge energy businesses in Brazil

-SAO PAULO (Reuters) - Brazilian asset manager Prisma Capital and DXT International, a Duferco Group’s subsidiary, announced on Tuesday they had reached a deal to merge their energy-related assets in Brazil to create a joint venture through the holding company Matrix Energia.
+SAO PAULO, April 19 (Reuters) - Brazilian asset manager Prisma Capital and DXT International, a Duferco Group's subsidiary, announced on Tuesday they had reached a deal to merge their energy-related assets in Brazil to create a joint venture through the holding company Matrix Energia.

 The resulting business will be an integrated platform for renewable generation and digital distribution of energy, the companies said in a statement.